TheSilvered/nest/README.md

 ### Linux

-To install Nest on Linux you can compile the precompiled binaries or [compile it from source](#on-linux).
+To install Nest on Linux you can install the precompiled binaries or [compile it from source](#on-linux).

 To Install it from the binaries download the `.tar.gz` file with the desired